Gjon Buzuku: Life

 I, John, son of Benedict Buzuku, having often considered that our language had in it nothing intelligible from the Holy Scriptures, wished for the sake of our people to attempt, as far as I was able, to enlighten the minds of those who understand, so that they may comprehend how great and powerful and forgiving our Lord is to those who love him with all their hearts.
 I beg of you from today on to go to church more often to hear the word of God.

 Based from the Albanian dialect used, it is obvious that Buzuku came from a Gheg area of Albanian milieu.
-Sometimes this is defined further to be around the village of Shestan near Krajë region, close to Northern Albania (Krajë is located on the shores of Shkodra Lake), then Ottoman Empire.
+Sometimes this is defined further to be in the village of Brisk Posht in Shestan near Krajë region, close to Northern Albania (Krajë is located on the shores of Shkodra Lake), then Ottoman Empire.
 Not much else is known about Buzuku.
 His presence is not recorded in any of the archival documents of the time.
 It remains to be seen if a recent discovery from the archives of Padova might add a few more details.
 A certain Gjon Buzuku is recorded there at the University of Padova finishing his doctoral studies in 1567.